Routstr/routstr-chat/CHAT_SYNC.md

 ## Requirements

-### 1. Initial Event Fetching with Pagination
-- Fetch the first 50 events from Nostr
-- If exactly 50 events are received, continue fetching from the last timestamp
-- Implement proper pagination to handle large conversation histories

 ### 2. Negentropy-based Event Filtering
 - Create a list of known events
 - Use negentropy protocol to only sync events not already in the local list